sarahlotspeich/Imputing-Censored-Covariates/README.md

 ## Lotspeich, Grosser & Garcia
 ### Statistical methods to impute censored covariates.

-# Repo Organization

-- bash_scripts: Bash scripts used to run R simulations on cluster
-- R_code: contains R code for
-	- markdowns: RMD files used to show results from simulations
-	- simulations: R scripts to run simulations of censored covariate imputation
-	- source: functions used in simulations
-- Simulation_results: contain RDS files created by simulations

 # Installation

 The `R` package `imputeCensoRd` which implements statistical methods to impute censored covariates can be installed using the `devtools` package in `R` as follows.